tony-waters/tony-waters.github.io/_posts/2026-08-29-matt-pocock-stole-my-vibe-coding.md

 header-img: "img/spring5.jpg"
 ---

-Matt Pocock's open-source repository of AI-agnostic agent skills are designed for real engineering workflows.
+Matt Pocock's open-source repository of AI-agnostic agent skills is designed for real engineering workflows.
 Time to stop "vibe coding"?

 ---
-I have been watching a number of [Matt Pocock](https://www.aihero.dev/) videos recently and visiting his site, and was keen to try out his process.
+I have been watching a number of [Matt Pocock](https://www.aihero.dev/) videos recently, and visiting his site, and was keen to try out his process.
-He basically has a collection of AI-agnostic `skills` [he provides](https://github.com/mattpocock/skills), along with a process to take an idea into production code.
+He has a collection of AI-agnostic [skills](https://github.com/mattpocock/skills), along with a process for taking an idea into production code.

-One of the primary skills is `grill-me` (or the more current `grill-with-docs`), which is described as:
+One of the entry points is `grill-me` (or the doc-producing `grill-with-docs`).
+Both are thin wrappers around the underlying `grilling` skill, which is described as:

 > Grill the user relentlessly about a plan, decision, or idea.